Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 If you’re after spirits, your best bet is to bring them in duty-free; however, the airport only allows one 500mL bottle, so you’ll have to make it last!

-You can buy spirits and wine in some areas – major supermarkets in Medan and selected other spots throughout the country – but again, these are usually pretty pricey.
+You can buy spirits and wine in some areas – major supermarkets in Medan and selected other spots throughout Sumatra – but again, these are usually pretty pricey.

 Your best bet?
 Ask a local guide – they’ll know the best way to get it.

-But a gentle word of warning: do be mindful of where you are.
-Stricter Muslim areas such as Aceh (including Pulau Weh) and Padang frown upon the consumption of alcohol.
-It is not sold – at least not openly – and quite difficult to get.
+A gentle word of warning: be mindful of where you are.
+Stricter Muslim areas such as Aceh (including Pulau Weh) and Padang do not permit the consumption of alcohol.
+It is not sold (at least not openly) and is quite difficult to get.

 What is Tuak?